primus/primus/README.md

 These are plugins created by our amazing community.
 Do you have a module that you want to have listed here?
 Make sure it has test suite and runs on [Travis CI].
-After that open a pull request where you added your module to this README and see it be merged automatically.
+After that open a pull request where you added your module to this README.md and see it be merged automatically.

 <dl>